connectrpc/connect-query-es/README.md

 ## Does this only work with React?

 You can use Connect-Query with any TanStack variant (React, Solid, Svelte, Vue).
-However, since the hooks APIs like `useQuery` and `useMutation` automatically infer `Transport` from React Context, these APIs will only work with React, as of now.
+However, since the hooks APIs like [`UnaryHooks.useQuery`](#unaryhooksusequery-react-only) and [`UnaryHooks.useMutation`](#unaryhooksusemutation-react-only) automatically infer `Transport` from React Context, these APIs will only work with React, as of now.
 There is nothing else React specific in the Connect-Query codebase.
 As we expand the scope of the project, we do hope to support all APIs on all TanStack Query variants.

 | Connect-Query API       | React              | Solid              | Svelte             | Vue             |
 | ----------------------- | ------------------ | ------------------ | ------------------ | ------------------ |